MicrosoftDocs/azure-docs/articles/update-center/manage-update-settings.md

 ---
-title: Manage update configuration settings in Azure Update Manager (preview)
+title: Manage update configuration settings in Azure Update Manager
-description: The article describes how to manage the update settings for your Windows and Linux machines managed by Azure Update Manager (preview). ms.service: azure-update-manager
+description: The article describes how to manage the update settings for your Windows and Linux machines managed by Azure Update Manager. ms.service: azure-update-manager
 author: snehasudhirG
 ms.author: sudhirsneha